Gabbersaurus/midi-animator/README.md

 ##Todo
 Currently the tool is configured to only work for LMNC's machine.
 If enough people want this for their own contraptions, I will add a config panel to change the width, height, midi channel and note mappings.

+There currently is no validation on the JSON import.

 ## Project setup
 ```